Asexuality: How Do You Know If You’re Asexual?

 Feeling uncertain about one’s sexual identity or feeling outside of the cultural norm can be challenging.
 Fortunately, there is now more education and awareness around asexuality than ever.
 This gives visibility and voice to those who haven’t been able to put words to their sexuality or romantic orientation before.

-According to GLAAD, as many as “one in every hundred people may identify as asexual now.”
 The inclusive language and wide spectrum of identities recognized in the community reminds people that they are not alone.
 Asexuality is not something to be fixed or changed.
 Many asexuals live fulfilling and juicy sex lives, have meaningful partnerships, and feel empowered to claim their sexual identifies and preferences more than ever before.

 How a Sex Coach Can Help